 Whether you are a spider enthusiast looking to add a new addition to your collection or you are cuprous about a spider you encountered, the blue spiders of the world are beautiful and interesting.

-With only fifteen spiders being blue or having blue on their bodies, seeing one of these in the wild is a great photo opportunity.
+With only 25 spiders being blue or having blue on their bodies, seeing one of these in the wild is a great photo opportunity.
 Remember to keep your distance and don’t provoke the spider, even a bee sting equivalent bite can be uncomfortable and painful.

 Further Reading: